 Medicines often used for chronic, severe, or generalized social anxiety disorder include:

-monitor your medicines.
+If your anxiety is triggered by many social situations (generalized), you may need continuous and prolonged treatment with a combination of counseling and medicines.
+During this time, your doctor will need to monitor your medicines.
 If one medicine doesn't work for you, you and your doctor may decide you should try another.

 Treatment if the condition gets worse

 With social anxiety disorder, it is possible to progress from debilitating fear of one social situation to having anxiety about all social encounters (generalized).
 If this occurs, additional treatment is needed that usually includes adding medicines and increasing the amount of professional counseling you receive.

 You may also feel more anxious when you start professional counseling.
 This is because you are thinking about the situations that cause you fear and anxiety.
 After the situations have been identified, the fears can be addressed through counseling-especially cognitive-behavioral therapy which includes exposure therapy-gradually exposing you to your fear.

 If you are taking medicines to treat social anxiety disorder, you will need regular checkups to monitor the medicines (such as selective serotonin reuptake inhibitors) and their potential side effects.
 The medicines may cause bothersome side effects that may make your anxiety worse at first.
 These side effects may get better over time.
 But if they do not, you may need to take a different medicine.

 If social anxiety disorder is left untreated or improperly treated, it can cause debilitating distress that interferes with daily activities.
 Physical symptoms such as rapid heart rate, blushing, shortness of breath, and dizziness can occur and need to be assessed.